brandonliu/ros/Rsquared/rsquared_tv.md

     #> * For help interpreting the printed output see ?print.stanreg
     #> * For info on the priors used see ?prior_summary.stanreg

+The Bayes fit has an intercept of -0.005 and a slope of 0.831.
+The slope is between the least-square slope and the prior slope.

 Bayesian *R*<sup>2</sup>.

 ``` r